-- For the express purpose of shaping and grooming the air bumps in Moguls and Dual Moguls, the Team Captains shall elect up to 2 shapers per jump (i.e. Top Air, Bottom Air).
+- 4204.8.1 For the express purpose of shaping and grooming the air bumps in Moguls and Dual Moguls, the Team Captains shall elect up to 2 shapers per jump (i.e. Top Air, Bottom Air).
 These individuals will be responsible for the final preparation of the air bumps.
-In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting. - 4204.8.2 These individuals must be prepared to perform this task at least one day prior to Official Training. - No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
+In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting. - 4204.8.2 These individuals must be prepared to perform this task at least one day prior to Official Training. - 4204.9 No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
 This prohibition applies at all times, but especially during official Inspection of the course.

-- The official training for the Moguls competition is an inseparable part of the competition.
-The competitors are required to participate. - The official training shall encompass at least two days before the competition, although not necessarily consecutively. - The Jury may reduce this period if sufficient training is available on one or two days. - On the Moguls competition day the competitors are allowed a minimum of 30 minutes of training before the competition.
+- 4205.1 The official training for the Moguls competition is an inseparable part of the competition. - 4205.2 The official training shall encompass at least two days before the competition, although not necessarily consecutively. - 4205.3 The Jury may reduce this period if sufficient training is available on one or two days. - 4205.4 On the Moguls competition day the competitors are allowed a minimum of 30 minutes of training before the competition.
 A period will be designated at beginning of training for course inspection after which normal top-to-bottom training can take place.